Harmoney-RogerParkinson/ims-core-parent/ims-core-database/README.md

 Note that the generated DDL script can be used to create the db, but it probably needs optimisation for production.

+TODO:
+depends on a custom HyperJAXB3 plugin.
+This needs some tidying up ie releasing properly.
+Build won't run anywhere else until I do this.

 ----
 keep this for now...